kevinakasam/BeltDrivenEnder3/README.md

   You need the files from the "V3_MGN" folder **in addition** to the V3 folder.
 But you do not need the printed spacers ("3_Spacer2.stl").

 - #### Dual Z G34
   For a dual Z setup with two z motors use the files from the "Dual Z" folder **instead** of the transmission and top parts from the V3 folder.
 The rest is still the same, works with V-Wheels and MGN-Rails.
+See BOM for more details.

 ### How to use the toothed idlers
 You have to remove the flage of the toothed idlers, otherwise they would get in contact with the profile.